bxparks/AceButton/README.md

 **Program size:**

-[LibrarySizeBenchmark](examples/LibrarySizeBenchmark/) was used to determine the size of the library.
-In summary, for a single button, the library consumes:
+[LibrarySizeBenchmark](examples/LibrarySizeBenchmark/) was used to determine the size of the library for various microcontrollers (Arduino Nano to ESP32).
+Here are some ranges of number to give a rough estimate of how much flash and static memory are consumed for various button configurations:

+* one button using the default system `ButtonConfig`
-* flash memory: 840-1250 bytes (depending on the microcontroller)
+  * flash memory: 860-1268 bytes
   * static memory: 14-28 bytes
+* 3 buttons using one `Encoded4To2ButtonConfig`
+  * flash memory: 1020-1476 bytes
+  * static memory: 59-64 bytes
+* 7 buttons using one `Encoded8To3ButtonConfig`
+  * flash memory: 1080-1540 bytes
+  * static memory: 74-84 bytes
+* 7 buttons using one `EncodedButtonConfig`
+  * flash memory: 1248-1760 bytes
+  * static memory: 151-188 bytes
+* 7 buttons using one `LadderButtonConfig`
+  * flash memory: 1500-2904 bytes
+  * static memory: 152-200 bytes

 **CPU cycles:**